OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-07.md

 ## Acts 7:47

-But it was Solomon who built a house for Him.
+Yet it was Solomon who built a house for Him.

 ## Acts 7:48